atanu3000/React-Native/README.md

     ```bash
     keytool -genkeypair -v -storetype PKCS12 -keystore my-upload-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000
     ```

+    `NOTICE:` This is important to keep in mind that the password should remember for later use.

     -   Setting up Gradle variables :

          1. Place the my-upload-key.keystore file under the android/app directory in your project folder.